-Upon receiving a report that a student needs medical assistance, University personnel will respond through the Public Safety and officials will use standard procedures for documenting and collecting information for all parties involved.
+Upon receiving a report that a student needs medical assistance, University personnel will respond through Public Safety and officials will use standard procedures for documenting and collecting information for all parties involved.
 Conduct charges will be deferred and will be dismissed upon successful completion of an approved alcoholic beverage or drug/controlled substance intervention program, leaving the student with no disciplinary record.
-Failure to successfully complete an approved alcoholic beverage or drug/controlled substance intervention program, as required, will result in the processing of charges and may result in more severe sanctions.
-To view a guide with information USI on the Lifeline Law, please visit https://www.usi.edu/media/3437446/Lifeline-Handout-FINAL.pdf.
+Failure to successfully complete an approved alcoholic beverage or drug/controlled substance intervention, as required, will result in the processing of charges and may result in more severe sanctions.
+To view a guide with information USI on the Lifeline Law, please visit: Indiana Lifeline Law - University of Southern Indiana (usi.edu)